ballerina-platform/ballerina-dev-website/components/integration/data-oriented-programming/code/java-bbe/pattern-matching.md

 ---
 title: 'Pattern matching'
-description: Pattern matching is a powerful feature in Ballerina that greatly enhances data-oriented programming by enabling concise and expressive handling of complex data structures.
-With pattern matching, developers can easily extract relevant data from intricate data patterns and perform targeted operations based on the structure and content of the data.
+description: Pattern matching empowers developers to effortlessly extract pertinent data from intricate patterns and execute precise operations based on the data's structure and content.
+Both Ballerina and Java offer the ability to handle complex data structures concisely and expressively using pattern matching techniques.
 ---